simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

         'simplesaml.attributes'      => false
       ];

-You must also map some attributes received from the authentication module into email field sent to Google Apps.
+You must also map some attributes received from the authentication module into email field sent to Google Workspace.
 In this example, the  `uid` attribute is set.
 When you later configure the IdP to connect to a LDAP directory or some other authentication source, make sure that the `uid` attribute is set properly, or you can configure another attribute to use here.
 The `uid` attribute contains the local part of the user name.

 For an e-mail address `student@g.feide.no`, the `uid` should be set to `student`.